ltrgoddard/bibliographer/README.md

 ## To do

-* Remove stray parentheses and braces
+* Remove stray parentheses at ends of citations
 * Unicode support